Rafaj-Design/LUI/README.md

 6. Build

 #### Notes:
-If you are connected to the internet and you have filled in a correct API key, a new bundle (LiveUI.bundle) has been imported into your project into your "Supporting Files" group.
+1. If you are connected to the internet and you have filled in a correct API key, a new bundle (LiveUI.bundle) has been imported into your project into your "Supporting Files" group.
 In case you don't have "Supporting Files", the bundle has been imported into your project root.

-In case you have multiple projects (even embeded projects) in your root folder, Update script won't be able to insert the bundle on it's own and you will have to add reference to the bundle yourself.
+2. In case you have multiple projects (even embeded projects) in your root folder, Update script won't be able to insert the bundle on it's own and you will have to add reference to the bundle yourself.
 LibeUI.bundle should be located in your root folder right next to the framework.
+3. Bundle will become member of all your targets if added automatically so make sure you manage the membership where this is not desirable